keb/brrrrrrrrrrr/README.md

 ## How to build

 1. Clone this repo to `brrrrrrrr`
-2. Clone buildroot https://github.com/buildroot/buildroot to `buildroot`
+2. Clone buildroot https://github.com/buildroot/buildroot to `buildroot` and checkout tag `2024.11.1`
 3. In the buildroot dir, run `patch -p1 < /path/to/brrrrrrrr/buildroot.patch`
 4. Then run `make BR2_EXTERNAL=/path/to/BRRRRRRRRRR rgarc_defconfig`
 3. Run `make`
 4. Image to flash will be in `output/images/BRRRRRRRRRR-rgarc.img`

+Or

+Check `Dockerfile`.

 ## Usage